binaryage/totalfinder-web/index.md

 ## FAQ

-#### I'm running OSX 10.5 Leopard.
-Why is TotalFinder available only for 10.6 Snow Leopard?
-> Apple did rewrite of Finder.app for Snow Leopard.
-The new Finder is using Cocoa framework.
-This made it possible to build TotalFinder on top of existing Finder app.
-Older versions of OSX have Finder implemented in Carbon which is almost impossible to tweak.
-There is no easy way how to port TotalFinder under Leopard.
-I'm sorry.

 #### How TotalFinder works?
 > TotalFinder contains plugin which gets loaded into running Finder when you launch TotalFinder.app.
 It works similar to [SIMBL plugins](http://www.culater.net/software/SIMBL/SIMBL.php) you may know from other programs.
 TotalFinder is not dependent on SIMBL to be installed in your system (since version 0.8.3).